 A celebrated humanist once put the ratio of passion-to-reason bestowed in man at 24-to-1.
 After graduating from business school, Grandy found this to be approximately the ratio of time she spent designing and making dresses, versus that spent searching for what her mother referred to as gainful employment.

 After 4 years in the financial and consulting sectors, she realized that the most gainful part of her employment was saying farewell to the regimented 8-hour work day.
 For the next 2 years, she devoted her time to building on her passion of dressmaking and the art of traditional tailoring.

 Grandy discovered that few other professions so beautifully combine her artistic and the analytical expertise.

-In 2013, Grandy started making one dress a week, from scratch, and founded ADressAWeek.com to blog about her journey.
+In 2013, Grandy started making one dress a week, and launched ADressAWeek.com to blog about her journey.
 From there, her style and philosophy as a designer emerged, with special emphasis the beauty of timeless elegance, the bespoke tradition, and quality craftsmanship.
-All garments are locally hand-made, and tailored to the specific measurements and body type of each client.
+All couture garments are locally hand-made, and tailored to the specific measurements and body type of each client.

-Trained from a young age as a classical pianist, Grandy continues to be an avid musician, and devotes one day a week to teaching music lessons.
+Trained from a young age as a classical pianist, Grandy continues to be an avid musician, regularly performing and teaching music lessons.

 She made her debut with Vancouver Fashion Week, with her autumn-winter collection of 2014, then internationally at Amazon Fashion Week in Tokyo in 2018.